|Rewards Rating:||4.0 / 5|

 Other Notable Features: First and second checked bag free for you and a companion, priority boarding for you and companions on same reservation, $125 in statement credits on first $125 in United purchases, two 5,000-mile anniversary award flight credits, up to $100 credit for TSA Precheck or Global Entry application fee, 12 months of complimentary DashPass subscription, no foreign transaction fee, 25% back on in-flight United purchases, extended warranty protection, auto rental collision damage waiver, lost luggage reimbursement, trip delay and trip cancellation/interruption reimbursement

-If you’re a semi-frequent United flyer looking to save up miles for your next trip, there’s a good chance the New United Quest℠ Card will be not only the best United Airlines credit card for you, but possibly the best airline credit card of all.
+If you’re a semi-frequent United flyer looking to save up miles for your next trip, there’s a good chance the United Quest℠ Card will be not only the best United Airlines credit card for you, but possibly the best airline credit card of all.

-Boasting an enormous sign-up bonus, generous rewards rate on United and other travel purchases, valuable perks and unique annual bonuses, the United Quest Card should offer solid value in both the short and long term, even given its $250 annual fee, and it makes for a terrific middle ground between the United℠ Explorer Card, geared toward casual United travelers, and the United Club℠ Infinite Card, geared toward fans of luxury travel.
+Boasting a terrific sign-up bonus, generous rewards rate on United and other travel purchases, valuable perks and unique annual bonuses, the United Quest Card should offer solid value in both the short and long term, even given its $250 annual fee, and it makes for a terrific middle ground between the United℠ Explorer Card, geared toward casual United travelers, and the United Club℠ Infinite Card, geared toward fans of luxury travel.

 The card’s fee will limit its value for occasional flyers, however, and you’ll inevitably face some limitations if you opt for a co-branded airline rewards card over a general travel rewards card.
 Plus, at this price level you may be able to find an even more lucrative card that comes with additional luxury perks and still offers ways to redeem rewards with United.